-Sheldon – feels there are some extremes on this model (i.e. Peterborough example 30 units, common spaces) feels that 40% on 100 acres means you preserve 40 and develop 60?
-PRenaud said Yes if all else meets requirements.
-Sheldon feels that we should think more about septic systems and wells.
+SPennoyer feels there are some extremes on this model (i.e. Peterborough example 30 units, common spaces) feels that 40% on 100 acres means you preserve 40 and develop 60?
+PRenaud said “Yes, if all else meets requirements.”
+SPennoyer feels that we should think more about septic systems and wells.
 RMarshall says our intent is to get back what we lost in 2007 when we created smaller regular subdivisions and we weren’t able to cluster them.
 By clustering them closer together, we can reduce driveways and utilities.
 Thinks getting back to the point where we can cluster things, we can preserve more open space.
 PRenaud added to septic and well conversations that we would have to convince DES to allow.
 Says he has doubts about conservation land.
 As it is now set up, the homeowner association would have it set up as being a private development, and would need to write easement so it could be approved by planning board.
-Felt that could be an area of discussion because homeowner association would still be holding the conservation easement as opposed to the Town or a 3rd party.
+PRenaud felt that could be an area of discussion because homeowner association would still be holding the conservation easement as opposed to the Town or a 3rd party.
 Maybe by changing subdivision ordinances and requiring this kind of specific language that could be changed?
 PRenaud said we could change it now, or deal with it in the subdivision ordinances.

-Sheldon says we could propose conserving the entire area that surrounds the outside and make an exclusion area (can’t build but could hold septic within a defined area – common area) part of the conservation easement.
-PRenaud reiterated Sheldon’s concern.
+SPennoyer says we could propose conserving the entire area that surrounds the outside and make an exclusion area (can’t build but could hold septic within a defined area – common area) part of the conservation easement.
+PRenaud reiterated SPennoyer’s concern.

-Carol Irvin asked for clarification to “homeowners association”, conservation easement on the deed for an individual could potentially be reversed.
+CIrvin asked for clarification to “homeowners association”, conservation easement on the deed for an individual could potentially be reversed.
 Says there should be a requirement that a 3rd party hold it.
 Doesn’t think it sets up a priority for conserving land.

 PRenaud stated that if we were to allow in the open space area to build well radii, a 3rd party holder would balk at a personal waste disposal system being put in.

-Carol Irvin felt that would not be a problem – something that the easement owner comes to an agreement with the land owner so they can meet certain goals, may need to disturb things to do that.
+CIrvin felt that would not be a problem – something that the easement owner comes to an agreement with the land owner so they can meet certain goals, may need to disturb things to do that.
 She explained that when she had an application before the board before, one thing that was worrisome was someone coming forward to say this part of the property is under an easement…she felt that what she was looking at was not a valuable portion of open space (didn’t have a lot of conservation value to it).
 Does not feel that this part of the amendment is going to solve the problem.
-Is there an entity who will judge if this part of the open space is valuable?
+CIrvin asked “Is there an entity who will judge if this part of the open space is valuable?”

-Sheldon started talking about 4 and 5 under Purpose…
+SPennoyer started talking about 4 and 5 under Purpose…

-Carol interjected that she feels there is more value if the piece of land is bigger.
+CIrvin interjected that she feels there is more value if the piece of land is bigger.
 When it is chopped up, it loses value.

-Jim clarified: So you feel that without a 3rd party, you might not get the easement you desire?
+JFletcher asked CIrvin for clarification: “So you feel that without a 3rd party, you might not get the easement you desire?”

-She said: Not necessarily because if the Board is entertaining an application using this ordinance, at some point before it goes to a land trust or 3rd party it should be clear that you have something that is worth saving and that the development isn’t affecting the property so much so that it diminishes the value of keeping the open space.
+CIrvin said: “Not necessarily because if the Board is entertaining an application using this ordinance, at some point before it goes to a land trust or 3rd party it should be clear that you have something that is worth saving and that the development isn’t affecting the property so much so that it diminishes the value of keeping the open space.”